 Historical sites

-Derbyshire was the birthplace of the Industrial Revolution when Sir Richard Arkwright harnessed water power to mechanise cotton production in the 18th century.
+Derbyshire was the birthplace of the Industrial Revolution when Richard Arkwright harnessed water power to mechanise cotton production in the 18th century.
 George Stephenson, the pioneer of steam railways, lived and worked most of his life here.
 And the county has many sites dating back to the Stone Age.
 Examples of all of these can be found within easy reach of the Monsal Trail.

 Cressbrook Mill